JenniferShola/JenniferShola.github.io/_posts/2021-01-15-pivoting-your-research.md

 >"When in doubt, pick one and rule out the unknowns in that before moving on to the next question."

-So far, I have pivoted away from my initial research proposal.
+So far, I have only slightly pivoted away from my initial research proposal.
 According to my original timeline, I was going to going to run a set of base experiments on different transformer variants.
 Now, I don't quite think that helps me answer the types of questions I was hoping to answer in my original research proposal.

 Instead, I picked another transformer model, Transformer XL, and I'm testing it's performance on the cross-entropy loss.
 I want to understand how the loss scales as a power-law with model size, dataset size, and the amount of compute used for training.
 As I get the results back, I want to start comparing the results to the original decoder-only transformer and understand what the scaling laws are for Transformer XL.
 Assuming one exists, I want to understand the differences between the relationship and map out it's corresponding curve.